 Requires individual and group insurers to provide coverage for hearing aids for a child under the age of 18 if the hearing aids are fitted and dispensed by a licensed audiologist or licensed hearing aid specialist following medical clearance by a physician licensed to practice medicine and an audiological evaluation medically appropriate to the age of the child.
 The insurer may limit the benefit payable to $1,400 per hearing aid for each hearing-impaired ear every 36 months.
 The insured may purchase a hearing aid priced higher than the benefit payable and pay the difference to the hearing aid provider.

-Requires health insurance policies to provide coverage for hearing aids for children up to age 18; coverage may be limited to $1,400 per hearing aid every 36 months.
+Requires health insurance policies to provide coverage for hearing aids; coverage may be limited to $3,000 per hearing aid every 36 months.

 Requires insurers to provide coverage for hearing aids for a minor child if the hearing aids are prescribed, fitted, and dispensed by a licensed audiologist; coverage may be limited to $1,400 per hearing aid for each hearing-impaired ear every 36 months; insured may choose a more expensive hearing aid and pay the difference.